Gositi/discord-fs/README.md

 - Fix bugs or minor issues as they appear

 ### Next minor release (dev branch)
-- Use Discord's API directly instead of going through the discord.py library.
+- Encryption of files (with obfuscation of filenames) and file integrity verification

 ### Future minor releases
-- Encryption of files (with obfuscation of filenames) and file integrity verification
 - Implement directories
 - Cache files for a short while after closing them to save time on up- and downloads